 At one point, King Ahaziah of Israel tried to ally with King Jehoshaphat of Judah.
-However, after a warning from one of God’s prophets, Jehoshaphat cut his alliance with Ahaziah of Israel (verse 49; 2 Chronicles 20:37).
+However, after a warning from one of God’s prophets, Jehoshaphat cut his alliance with Ahaziah of Israel (1 Kings 22: 49; 2 Chronicles 20:37).
 God sent a divine judgment on his fleet and it was ruined.
 After that, Jehoshaphat refused to renew his earlier alliance with Ahaziah.

 King Ahaziah of Israel fell out of a window.
 And as a result, he was seriously hurt and was bed-bound.
 But instead of praying to God, he sent messengers to ask Baal-Zebub, the god of Ekron, to see if he would get well (2 Kings 1:2).

 In his lifetime, Ahaziah had seen many of the mighty miracles of God during the reign of his father Ahab.
 He had seen God’s power to heal.
 He also knew the dreadful judgments that fall upon the wicked.
 So, to turn now to a god of Ekron was to reject the Lord and cause judgments to fall on his life.

 The Lord sent His prophet, Elijah, to give the messengers of the king a word from God.
 Elijah said that the king would not get well and would instead die (2 Kings 1: 4).
 Those who turn from the true God to the false gods, find death not life (Revelation 21:8).
 It is God alone who is the source of healing and restoration (Ezekiel 33: 11).